Santana Row

-Santana Row is an upscale residential and commercial district of West San Jose in San Jose, California.
+Santana Row is an upscale residential and commercial district of the Winchester neighborhood in West San Jose in San Jose, California.
 Santana Row is intersected by Stevens Creek Boulevard, a major thoroughfare, and close to local landmarks like Westfield Valley Fair and the Winchester Mystery House.

 History

 Santana Row derives its name from Frank M. Santana, who served on San Jose's planning commission in the 1950s, who is also the namesake for the area's Frank M. Santana Park.
 The site was previously a Town and Country Village shopping center, which was the site of the first Chuck E. Cheese's Pizza Time Theatre from May 1977 to February 1985.

 On August 19, 2002, during construction, the largest building at Santana Row (Building 7, "Santana Heights") caught fire.
 Embers caused at least 15 smaller fires nearby, and a nearby apartment complex had 39 units destroyed, resulting in 132 people losing their homes.
 It was the largest structure fire in San Jose's history, with damage estimated at $129 million.

 The 42-acre "village within a city" was developed as a luxury, mixed residential and shopping district between 2001–2002, for a cost of $450 million and was at the time regarded as "the most ambitious project of its kind in the United States".
 In 2010, it was called "an arguably successful mixed-use development".

 Santana Row continued to expand in 2016.
 A population of 24,196 live within a one-mile radius of Santana Row.